mmontuori/devcontainers/README.md

 ├── push.ps1 (push container images to a registry in Windows) ├── push.sh (push container images to a registry in Linux) ├── run.ps1 (run a container image in Windows)
-└── run.sh (run a container image in Linux)
+├── run.sh (run a container image in Linux)
+└── setenv.sh (set environment script to source in)
 ```

 While this is a project I used for my purposes, suggextions are always welcomed.
 Please feel free to either email me or post an issue.